-Ever gone to snag an item from a Buy Station, only to find that you’re a couple of hundred dollars short?
-Well Hardline gives you a permanent 25% off the going rate for Killstreaks, Field Upgrades and Armor Plates.
+Ever gone to snag an item from a Buy Station, only to find you’re a couple of hundred dollars short?
+Well, Hardline gives you a permanent 25% off the going rate for Killstreaks, Field Upgrades, and Armor Plates.

 With UAVs being essential during the endgame, this could be a deciding factor if you constantly find yourself strapped for cash.
 Failing that, you could always pool your cash together with your teammates.

 3. Perk 2: High Alert